hassanalikhan1/Youtube-Kids-Explicit-Content-Deep-Learning-Model/ReadMe.txt

 - Opencv Python
 - Scikit learn

-The imagenet_utils.py is a helper file and you do not have to use it at all.
-Please don't touch it.
+The imagenet_utils.py is a helper file.